elixir-luxembourg/project-setup-practical/README.md

-# Practical exercise on data ingestion
+# Practical exercise on data analysis

-In this practical, you will perform multiple steps needed on data ingestion and working environment setup.
-You will download the test dataset, verify its integrity and add minimal documentation.
-Finally, you will have data stored in optimal way for subsequent (re-)use in your future steps.
+In this practical, you will perform multiple steps needed on working environment setup for reproducible data analysis using the code versioning system `git`, systems environment management `renv` and `RMarkdown` to create reproducible documents.

 ## Requirements